 If you were fortunate enough to plan ahead and prepare a smooth financial transition before the end of your marriage, your chances of experiencing serious bumps along the post-divorce road will be significantly reduced.
 What do those who have little to no time to plan do?
 What happens when it’s too late and your separation sneaks up on you, only to illuminate the glaring reality that you have no back-up funds and have made no financial arrangements for an emergency such as a sudden divorce?

 Clean up what you can - If your spouse is not cooperating when you attempt to talk with them about money at the end of your marriage, you are left to take control of and manage your own financial situation.
 This means regrouping, creating a new budget, closing - or putting a stop to - current joint accounts or newly opened accounts, and scraping together what funds you can to support yourself in the meantime.
 Take comfort in the fact that you are not alone.
 Many people find themselves underprepared when the divorce bomb hits.

 Consult with a professional - Speaking with a professional divorce attorney is critical, regardless of how financially sound you are when your marriage comes to an end.
 Separating finances and cleaning up the mess can be confusing, so it is important to consult with a knowledgeable Kane County divorce attorney to address your questions and concerns and ensure you understand your rights.
-Call Shaw Family Law, P.C. today at 630-584-5550 for a personal consultation.
+Call Shaw Sanders, P.C. today at 630-584-5550 for a personal consultation.